 - Geographic origin: Indica strains are believed to originate from regions with colder climates and shorter growing seasons, such as the Hindu Kush mountain range in Central Asia.

-5 popular indica strains to try right now
+5 popular indica strains to try:

 Image lightbox